 If you have an idea for an article, send it to us to publish it on our portal www.kuryerpolski.us.

 We are a bilingual portal and we publish our articles simultaneously in Polish, and in English.
-Articles can be written and sent to us either in Polish, or in English (or in both languages).
-We do reserve the right to correct translations.
+Articles can be written and sent to us either in Polish, or in English, or in both these languages, however, we do reserve the right to correct any translations.

 The texts of the articles should be prepared in electronic form and sent by e-mail to the editorial office: email@example.com.